Marrakesh: Etymology

 The exact meaning of the name is debated.
-One possible origin of the name Marrakesh is from the Berber (Amazigh) words amur (n) akush, which means "Land of God".
+One possible origin of the name Marrakesh is from the Berber (Amazigh) words amur n akuc, which means "Land of God".
 According to historian Susan Searight, however, the town's name was first documented in an 11th-century manuscript in the Qarawiyyin library in Fez, where its meaning was given as "country of the sons of Kush".
 The word mur is used now in Berber mostly in the feminine form tamurt.
 The same word "mur" appears in Mauretania, the North African kingdom from antiquity, although the link remains controversial as this name possibly originates from μαύρος mauros, the ancient Greek word for "dark".
 The common English spelling is "Marrakesh", although "Marrakech" (the French spelling) is also widely used.
 The name is spelled Mṛṛakc in the Berber Latin alphabet, Marraquexe in Portuguese, Marrakech in Spanish.
-A typical pronunciation in Moroccan Arabic is merrākesh (//mərra:kəʃ//) with stress on the second syllable.
+A typical pronunciation in Moroccan Arabic is Marrākš (//mərˈraːkʃ//) with stress on the second syllable.

 From medieval times until around the beginning of the 20th century, the entire country of Morocco was known as the "Kingdom of Marrakesh", as the kingdom's historic capital city was often Marrakesh.
 The name for Morocco is still "Marrakesh" to this day in Persian and Urdu as well as many other South Asian languages.
-Various European names for Morocco (Marruecos, Marrocos, Maroc, Marokko, etc.) are directly derived from the name Murrākush.
+Various European names for Morocco (Marruecos, Marrocos, Maroc, Marokko, etc.) are directly derived from the name Murrākuš.
 Conversely, the city itself was in earlier times simply called Marocco City (or similar) by travelers from abroad.
 The name of the city and the country diverged after the Treaty of Fez divided Morocco into a French protectorate in Morocco and Spanish protectorate in Morocco, and the old interchangeable usage lasted widely until about the interregnum of Mohammed Ben Aarafa (1953–1955).
-The latter episode set in motion the country's return to independence, when Morocco officially became المملكة المغربية (al-Mamlaka al-Maġribiyya, "The Maghreb Kingdom"), its name no longer referring to the city of Marrakesh.
+The latter episode set in motion the country's return to independence, when Morocco officially became المملكة المغربية (al-Mamlaka al-Maḡribiyya, "The Maghreb Kingdom"), its name no longer referring to the city of Marrakesh.
 Marrakesh is known by a variety of nicknames, including the "Red City" (المدينة الحمراء), the "Ochre City" and "the Daughter of the Desert", and has been the focus of poetic analogies such as one comparing the city to "a drum that beats an African identity into the complex soul of Morocco."